gdevic/A-Z80/tools/zmac/readme.txt

-Several things are happening here:
+This directory supports several processes:

 1. Generation of Z80 test code for ModelSim and FPGA at the "host/basic" level:

-  Run the batch file "make_fpga.bat" generate "fpga.hex" from a test source file.
+  Run the batch file "make_fpga.bat" to generate "fpga.hex" from a test source file.
   This file is included by the host/basic/ram.v module into the FPGA image.

 2. Generation of Z80 test code for the toplevel A-Z80 CPU ModelSim at the